-Healing = restoring to wholeness
+Healing = restoring wholeness

 Having trained in Dialectical Behavior Therapy (DBT) in 1997 and completed the DBT Intensive Training in 2000, I developed the Triangle area’s first DBT program for adolescents.
 I provided multiple workshops and trainings – both in-state and nationally – on using DBT with teens.
 I also consulted with out-patient programs, school systems, and residential treatment programs regarding their DBT programs.
-The Triangle area now has an abundance of DBT providers, and I have turned my attention to providing Eye Movement Desensitization and Reprocessing (EMDR) therapy and developing a community of EMDR therapists.
+The Triangle area now has an abundance of DBT providers, and my attention has moved to providing Eye Movement Desensitization and Reprocessing (EMDR) therapy and developing a community of EMDR therapists.

 I first trained in EMDR in 1998 and have since completed the training to become an EMDR International Association (EMDRIA) Certified Therapist and EMDRIA Approved Consultant in EMDR.
 The longer I work with EMDR, the more I am amazed at its versatility in activating and supporting our natural healing processes.
 It has transformed my work as a therapist and my experience as a human being, moving my focus from therapies that help people understand, skillfully manage, and adapt to their experiences, to therapies that alleviate pain and transform suffering into useful learning and an expanded capacity for wholeness and joy.